 We’ve long known the benefits of running a cart abandonment campaign and the ROI it can bring.
-In this post we’re going to cover another ‘abandonment’ triggered campaign eCommerce companies can now start running with Rejoiner.
+In this post we’re going to cover another ‘abandonment’ triggered campaign eCommerce companies can use to augment their cart abandonment efforts.

 - Were looking at different products and categories on your site but didn’t add anything to their cart just yet